3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

 Before importing the city objects into the 3D City Database, the Importer/Exporter can apply an affine coordinate transformation to all geometry objects.
-Per default, this option is disabled though.
+This option is disabled by default though.

 .. figure:: ../../media/impexp_import_preferences_geometry_fig.png
    :name: impexp_import_preferences_geometry_fig